Lodin/ng-metasys/README.md

 `1.0.0`, you need to get original AngularJS metadata from decorated declarations.

-To accomplish this goal `ng-metasys` has a `NgmsReflect` class.
-It contains two main resources:
+To accomplish this goal `ng-metasys` contains two main resources:
-  1. `modules` property that gets you access to a module list where you can find out the AngularJS module existence or get an instance of the module you need. `modules` property is a simple ES2015 `Map` object with module names as keys and module instances as values.
+  1. `modules` - is a instance of `Map` that gets you access to a module list where you can find out the AngularJS module existence or get an instance of the module you need. `modules` property is a simple ES2015 `Map` object with module names as keys and module instances as values.
-  2. Static `getMetadata` method.
-To get an AngularJS metadata just send specified declaration to `NgmsReflect#getMetadata`.
-It has following signature.
+  2. `getMetadata` - is a function that allows to get an AngularJS metadata.
+Just send specified declaration to `getMetadata` and you will get all metadata it contains.
   ```typescript
   function getMetadata(declaration: any) {}
   ```